markjnkim/es_mod/01-html/content/step-2-header-footer.md

 </header>
 ```

-The `<nav>` HTML element is a newer "semantic" element designed to help with accessibility and SEO.
-The browser can now read these elements and get an idea about the information that's inside.
+The `<nav>` HTML element is a newer **semantic element** designed to help with accessibility and SEO. **Accessibility** is the practice of describing and detailing HTML elements in a way that allows tools such as screen readers explain the page's content in a meaningful way to those that may have an impairment such as vision or hearing loss. **SEO** stands for "search engine optimization" and it is the process of maximizing the number of visits a web site can receive and how well it shows up in a search engine's results.
+The browser can now read these elements and get an idea about the information that's inside, this increases both search engine optimization and accessibility.

 > **Important:** Web Accessibility
 >